Mastercard/pkcs11-tools/README.md

 $ make install
 ```

-To list the methods available on a PKCS#11 token, use `p11slotinfo`, that will return the list of available echanisms, together with allowed APIs.
+To list the methods available on a PKCS#11 token, use `p11slotinfo`, that will return the list of available mechanisms, together with allowed APIs.

 ```bash
 $ p11slotinfo -l /usr/local/opt/softhsm/lib/softhsm/libsofthsm2.so